aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

 ```

-- Now we will train the model , shown in the below code , tje default epoches is 50 , you can change it to any number you want , the batch size is 8 , the train_whole_model is set to True , this will train the whole model , if you set it to False , it will train only the last layer.
+- Now we will train the model , shown in the below code , the default epoches is 50 , the batch size is 8 , the train_whole_model is set to True, this will train the whole model, if you set it to False , it will train only the last layer.

 ```python
 model = object_detector.create(train_data, model_spec=spec, batch_size=8, train_whole_model=True, validation_data=test_data)